Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 </details>

 ## Css Validation
-[W3C Validation](https://validator.w3.org/) as used to validate the css code used in the project.
+[W3C Validation](https://validator.w3.org/) was used to validate the css code used in the project.
 The method to validate i chose to be by Direct Input.
 To achieve this i copied all code from the style.css file.
 This code was then copied and pasted into the validator and tested.
 <details open>
 <summary>Want to ruin the surprise?</summary>
 <br>